 In common with many recently launched small cars, the Mazda2 was awarded four out of a possible five stars for safety by crash-testing body Euro NCAP.
 Its adult occupant protection was rated at 86%, child protection at 78%, pedestrian protection at 84% and safety assistance at 64%.

 Standard equipment on all models includes mandatory items like anti-lock brakes with stability and braking assistance (which can increase the force of the brakes in emergencies), electronic stability control (which helps prevent spins) and traction control (which prevents the front wheels spinning when accelerating on slippery roads).
-Hill-hold assist and a tyre pressure monitoring system are also included.
+Hill-hold assist (which prevents the car from rolling back when starting up again from an incline)and a tyre pressure monitoring system are also included.

 Another reason we recommend the 89bhp engine over the entry-level 74bhp motor in SE-L trim is the extra safety kit it brings.
 Autonomous emergency braking and a lane-departure warning system are fitted, and the former has been shown to decrease accidents by almost 40%.
 The top-spec model also adds a driver attention warning.